IBMStreams/streamsx.documentation/docs/4.2/qse-install-vm.markdown

     To navigate in the license agreement screens, use the **Tab** and **Arrow** keys.
 Press the **Enter** key to continue.

     After you accept the license agreements, status messages are displayed and the Quick Start Edition VMware image desktop opens.

+## Oracle VirtualBox

+1. Download the vmware-streamsVxxx.zip file (where Vxxx is the version number of the Quick Start Edition).

+1. In Oracle VM VirtualBox Manager, click **New** and follow the instructions in the wizard:
+    1. Specify a name of your virtual machine and select the **Linux Red Hat (64 bit)** operating system.
+    1. Set the amount of memory to use for your virtual machine.
+The optimal setting depends on your hardware and usage.
+The more you allocate, the faster your virtual machine will run.
+You can adjust the setting later, if necessary.
+    1. Select to use an existing virtual hard disk file, then browse for the vmware-streamsV#.#-qse-v1.vmdk file that you extracted earlier and click **Open**.
+    1. Click **Create**.
+Now your new virtual machine is listed in the Oracle VM VirtualBox Manager.

+1. From the list, select your new virtual machine and click **Settings**:
+    1. Select **System > Processor** and specify 2 virtual CPUs.
+    1. Select the **Storage** tab and make sure that the **Use Host I/O Cache** option is selected.
+    1. Click **OK** to save your settings.

+1. To run your virtual machine, select it and click **Start**.

 ## What to do next